csindle/waypointsZA/README.md

 1. **#** (hash): Air Activity, caution.
 E.g. Para-gliding launch site (source BGA).
 2. **911**: Emergency only.
 Landing area may be too narrow or otherwise unsuitable (source Arizona).
 3. **U**: Unsurveyed.
 A ground inspection has not been done; data from satellite only (source Arizona).
+4. **X**: Emphasize that a non-landable (e.g. waypoint, bridge, etc.) is indeed, not landable, even if it looks like an airstrip from the air.

 Multiple suffixes can be combined (space separated): e.g. "Buffelsport 911 U"